Skip to main content

 How to get involved

-• Volunteers must be over 18 years old or accompanied by a responsible adult.
+Don’t forget that volunteers must be over 18 years old or accompanied by a responsible adult.
+If collecting on private land, you must seek permission from the landowner.

-For more information or if you have any questions, please do not hesitate to contact us on: hawthorn.sampling@forestresearch.gov.uk
+For more information, or if you have any questions, please do not hesitate to contact us on: hawthorn.sampling@forestresearch.gov.uk

 The project is funded by the Department for Environment, Food and Rural Affairs (Defra).